AnshulHedau/Road-Condition-Acquisition/README.md

 * **Installation Command**
 > sudo apt-get install python-smbus

-## Congrats, We are done
+## Congrats, we are done!
-Now execute the above code to check if we are getting the correct data
+Now execute the above code to check if we are getting the correct data.